Al-Rey/cmsc436-Creole-langages/vis_creation/README.md

 # Static Visualizations
 This folder contains the script(s) that will be used to generate the static visualizations that will be shown to the user along with the map.
-These visualizaitons are to show infprimation about the creole langauges as a whole as opposed to the map which only looks at individual words.
+These visualizaitons are to show inforimation about the creole langauges as a whole as opposed to the map which only looks at individual words.

 # Tools used
 Python: